sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 12345
 ```

-The implementation provides a robust foundation with complete function execution, JIT compilation, comprehensive control flow, and all core data types.
-The primary remaining work for benchmark compatibility is the implementation of FOR/NEXT loops and array support.
+The implementation now provides a robust foundation with complete function execution including arguments and local variables, JIT compilation with stack frame management, comprehensive control flow including FOR/NEXT loops, and all core data types.
+The primary remaining work for full benchmark compatibility is the implementation of array support (declaration, indexing, and passing as parameters).